 Evidence indicates that beyond their role in proteostasis - folding new proteins, refolding misconfigured ones, and clearing those too damaged to salvage - HSPs operate as central lifespan determinants.
-HSP activity declines with age along with increasing protein aggregation, a hallmark of aging.
+HSP activity declines with age along with increasing aggregation, a hallmark of aging.
 This manifests in neurological disorders, cancer, cardiovascular disease, and other degenerative diseases.
-This promiscuity of interactions also creates a challenge to find anti-aging HSP modulators without off-target effects.
+Because of this promiscuity of interactions by the various HSPs, it is a challenge to find anti-aging HSP modulators without off-target effects.